bparanj/crystal/electronics/zettel/diode.md

 Diode capacitance resembles a variable-size bucket in a water system.
 As you increase water pressure (reverse voltage), the bucket shrinks (capacitance decreases), allowing faster changes in water flow (better high-frequency response).

-Example: To observe the effect of diode capacitance:
+To observe the effect of diode capacitance:

 a) Set up a circuit with a signal generator, a diode, and an oscilloscope.
 b) Apply a high-frequency (e.g., 10MHz) square wave to the diode.